TheAssassin/AppImageLauncher/README.md

 **Note:** If your system is not listed above as supported, please feel free to request support in an issue on GitHub.
 We can then discuss adding support.

-### AppImage

-For evaluation purposes, you can download an AppImage from the [release page](https://github.com/TheAssassin/AppImageLauncher/releases), which will demonstrate how AppImageLauncher works.
-Please beware that certain features, like the removal of AppImages, require AppImageLauncher to be installed system wide.

 ## How it works

 AppImageLauncher is responsible for the desktop integration.
 When the user launches an AppImage, the software checks whether the AppImage has been integrated already.
 If not, it displays a dialog prompting the user whether to run the AppImage once, or move it to a predefined location and adding it to the application menus, launchers, etc.